parse-community/docs/_includes/ios/geopoints.md

  To limit the results using distance check out `whereKey:nearGeoPoint:withinMiles`, `whereKey:nearGeoPoint:withinKilometers`, and `whereKey:nearGeoPoint:withinRadians`.

 It's also possible to query for the set of objects that are contained within a particular area.
-To find the objects in a rectangular bounding box, add the `whereKey:withinGeoBoxFromSouthwest:toNortheast:` restriction to your `%{ParseQuery}`.
+To find the objects in a rectangular bounding box, add the `whereKey:withinGeoBoxFromSouthwest:toNortheast:` restriction to your `PFQuery`.

 ```objc
 PFGeoPoint *swOfSF = [PFGeoPoint geoPointWithLatitude:37.708813 longitude:-122.526398];